Do you need to save copies of the movies for

 5. The Downloaded Movies are Zipped...

-When you click a download button for either a batch of movies or an individual file from our Download Movies Page, you are getting a "zipped" or compressed package.
-This prevents a movie from accidently trying to be played by an application on your computer, when all you really want is the file to be copied to your computer or device.
+When you click a download button for either a batch of videos or an individual file from our Download Movies Page, you are getting a "zipped" or compressed package.
+This prevents a movie from accidentally trying to be played by an application on your computer, when all you really want is the file to be copied to your computer or device.

 What happens next will depend on several factors: which web browser you’re using, how that browser handles .zip files, and how your computer is set up to handle downloads.

-Usually a request to download a zipped file will store that file in your computer's "Downloads" folder.
+Usually any request to download a zipped file will store that file in your computer's "Downloads" folder.
 Some web browsers may also ask you to specify a folder or directory where you prefer to store your downloaded files.

 6. How to Extract Zipped Video Files...

-Now that you have the .zip file on your local drive or device, you need a software program that allows you to open .zip archives.
+Once a downloaded .zip file is transferred to your local drive or device, you need a software program that allows you to open .zip archives.
 Many computers have such a program already installed.
-But if you don't already have a program, you can download for FREE one called StuffIt Expander from SmithMicro using the links listed below.
+But if you don't already have a program, you can download for FREE a utility called StuffIt Expander from SmithMicro (use the links listed directly below).
 Be sure and download SmithMicro's FREE version of StuffIt Expander.
 You do not need to purchase their full StuffIt suite of software...

 Get the free Expander for Windows

 Get the free Expander for Mac

 - Can't unzip a downloaded movie because of an error?

 -First, launch your unzipping utility (such as the free StuffIt Expander for Win or StuffIt Expander for Mac).

--Second, from your unzipping utility, point to the movie you downloaded.
+-Second, from your unzipping utility, point to the zip file you downloaded.